-- a violation of any rule, law or policy, or
+- A violation of any law, rule, or regulation, or

-- a gross waste of funds, gross mismanagement, abuse of authority or a substantial and specific danger to public health or safety.
+- A gross waste of funds, gross mismanagement, an abuse of authority, or a substantial and specific danger to public health or safety.

 There can be no reprisal for disclosures to the Office of Inspector General, unless the complaint was made or the information disclosed with the knowledge that it was false or with willful disregard for its truth or falsity.